Right to a Speedy Trial in Florida

 The effect of the speedy trial rule is that the defendant is enlisted as a timekeeper, first, to realize the expiration of 175 days and, then, through the filing of a motion for discharge, to notify the state of its inattention to docket control.

-Charging Document or Information Can Not be Amended After the Speedy Trial Period Has Run
+No Amendments to Charging Document After the Speedy Trial Period Has Run

 If an amended information is filed after the speedy trial time period has expired and the defendant has not previously waived his or her right to speedy trial, then upon proper motion by the defendant, the new charges contained in the amended information must be dismissed if they arose from the same criminal episode as the charges contained in the original information.
 State v.
 Clifton, 905 So.2d 172, 178 (Florida 5th DCA 2005); Pezzo v.
 State, 903 So.2d 960, 961 (Florida 1st DCA 2005).